juremaj/track2p/README.md

 conda install conda-forge::jupyterlab
 ```

-And thats it, track2p should be succesfully installed :)

-### Platform specific installation issues/requirements:
-MacOS Sonoma: You might need to have xcode enabled during installation.
-If you run into `xcrun: error: invalid active developer path .../.../... , missing xcrun at .../.../... ` then enable xcode by running: `xcode-select --install
-`

-Linux Ubuntu: (not tested yet)

-Windows: (not tested yet)

 ## Setting up track2p

 For now track2p can only be installed from source via GitHub (TODO: make pip-installable)